dhmw/y-socket.io/README.md

   // For example: if client sent a token or other data, you can get it from auth object of
   //              socket.io handshake
   authenticate: undefined, // Example: (handshake) => handshake.auth.token === 'valid-token')
-  // Optionally, enable LevelDB persistence by setting the directory where you want to store the database (by default the LevelDB persistence is disabled)
+  // Optionally, enable persistence by passing a provider implementation
-  levelPersistenceDir: undefined,
+  persistenceProvider: undefined,
   // Enable/Disable garbage collection (by default the garbage collection is enabled)
   gcEnabled: true,
 }